 Drought effects stretching back to 2014 were aggravated by a severe El Niño in 2016, increasing the impact in 2017, including possible famine.
-More than half the population, some 6 million people, are in need of humanitarian assistance.
+More than half the population, some 6.7 million people, are in need of humanitarian assistance.
 Drought has affected food and water supplies, leading to a major food security and nutrition crisis as well as widespread measles and cholera outbreaks.
-Some 600,000 people have been displaced due to drought between November 2016 and mid-April 2017, with most joining existing IDP camps, where needs are high.
+Drought has led to the displacement of some 926,000 people since November 2016, with most joining existing IDP camps, where needs are high.

 Famine is possible in 2017 if humanitarian assistance is inadequate – a key concern given access remains extremely limited outside of Somaliland: Lower and Middle Juba regions are particularly inaccessible due to the Al Shabaab insurgency.
 The government's control is essentially limited to Mogadishu and surrounding areas, although Al Shabaab attacks in the city persist.

-Health: A widespread cholera outbreak has already affected more people than in 2016, and cases are increasing
+Health: A widespread cholera outbreak has already affected more people in 2017 than in 2016.

 Food security: 6.7 million people are food insecure across the country, including 1.1m in severe food insecurity.